huntabyte/shadcn-svelte/apps/www/src/content/components/data-table.md

 </script>
 ```

+We're setting the `hiddenColumnIds` store from the plugin whenever `hideForId` changes to reflect our newly chosen hidden/shown columns.

 ### Add column visibility controls

-We'll use the `<DropdownMenu />` we imported in the previous step to render a menu of columns that can be hidden.
+Now we'll use the icon and `<DropdownMenu />` we imported in the previous step to render a menu of columns that can be hidden.

 ```svelte showLineNumbers title="routes/payments/data-table.svelte" {9-24}
 <div>